The Carnivore Diet: Your Complete Guide To The Pros + Cons Of This Controversial Way Of Eating

 The Carnivore Diet Foods

+So what do you need to eat in order to obtain these carnivore diet benefits?
 Followers of the carnivore diet believe that the increase in carb-heavy processed food in our modern diets has contributed to the rise of health problems like diabetes and obesity.
-They also believe that the solution is to eat mostly animal products similarly to our ancestors, including foods like:
+They also believe that the solution is to eat mostly animal products similar to our ancestors, including foods like:

 - Fish and seafood